EgorLappo/rustwf/README.md

     -V, --version
             Print version information

+    -x, --fixation
+            simulate to fixation, when frequency is first 0.0 or 1.0 since (in this case the value of the -g argument is an upper limit on the simulation length, so set it high)

 SUBCOMMANDS:
-    conf3rm        Simulate the finite population in which a cultural trait is transmitted with an (anti-)conformist bias and n=3 role models conf5rm        Simulate the finite population in which a cultural trait is transmitted with an (anti-)conformist bias and n=5 role models help           Print this message or the help of the given subcommand(s) wf             Simulate neutral Wright-Fisher model
+    conf3rm        Simulate the finite population in which a cultural trait is transmitted with an (anti-)conformist bias and n=3 role models conf5rm        Simulate the finite population in which a cultural trait is transmitted with an (anti-)conformist bias and n=5 role models fdslin         Simulate the diploid population with an allele under linear frequency-dependent selection (symmetric model from Altenberg (1991)) help           Print this message or the help of the given subcommand(s) wf             Simulate neutral Wright-Fisher model
     wfSelection    Simulate the Wright-Fisher model with selection